cimug-org/CIMTool/dev-docs/Includes/CIMToolProduct/CIMToolProduct-README.md

 The following screenshots illustrate a complete successful run of the signing pipeline.

-**Confirm Prerequisites — Confirm EV USB token inserted and SafeNet Authentication Client running / Step 1 — Start JAR signing:**
+**Confirm Prerequisites: Confirm EV USB token inserted and SafeNet Authentication Client running / Step 1: Start JAR signing:**

 ![Step 1 Insert EV USB Token and SafeNet PIN prompt](readme-images/Step1.png)

-**Step 1 — JAR signing complete / Step 2 — CIMTool.exe signing begins:**
+**Step 1: JAR signing complete / Step 2: CIMTool.exe signing begins:**

 ![Step 1 complete, Step 2 SafeNet PIN prompt](readme-images/Step2.png)

 When Step 2 begins, the SafeNet Authentication Client presents a native GUI dialog prompting for the **Token Passcode** again.
-This second prompt is expected and cannot be automated — `signtool` communicates with the hardware token through Windows CryptoAPI rather than the PKCS#11 path used by `jarsigner`, which triggers a separate authentication dialog from the SafeNet middleware.
+This second prompt is expected and cannot be automated, because `signtool` communicates with the hardware token through
+Windows CryptoAPI rather than the PKCS#11 path used by `jarsigner`, which triggers a separate authentication dialog from the SafeNet middleware.
 Enter the token PIN in this dialog and click **OK** to proceed.

-**Step 2 complete / Step 3 — Distribution archive creation in progress:**
+**Step 2 complete / Step 3: Distribution archive creation in progress:**

 ![Step 2 complete, Step 3 ZIP creation progress](readme-images/Step3.png)

-**Steps 3 and 4 complete — Successful completion summary:**
+**Steps 3 and 4 complete: Successful completion summary:**

 ![Steps 3 and 4 complete, final summary](readme-images/Step4.png)

-> **Note — Expected `jarsigner` console warnings:** During JAR signing the
+> **Note: Expected `jarsigner` console warnings:** During JAR signing the
 > following three warnings will appear in the console output for every JAR
 > processed.
 They are all purely informational and do not indicate any problem
 > with the signing process.
 The presence of **`jar signed.`** after each JAR